 • A contingency plan in order to maintain patient care services during unplanned events

-Standard Domain 2.0: Access to Medications
+Standard Domain 2.0: Medication Access Support

 The specialty pharmacy practice provides services that enable patient access to medications.